-The process of identification and selection of stakeholders has been a key part of the initial work.
-The landscape analysis of service providers helped the IEOF to understand the ongoing work in the education sector, understanding their funding requirements, the programs that were on top of their pile, and also their capacity building requirements.

-SF-IND is involved in reviewing the service providers and identifying the programs that have demonstrated certain success at some level and can be scaled up or a combination of 2-3 programs to deliver even a higher or bigger outcome (SF-IND-IEOF lead, interview).
-There is a firm belief that impact bonds are neither for all organizations nor for all the programs (SF-IND-IEOF lead interview, Tata Trusts education lead, interview).
-Service providers have been the most excited among all the stakeholders because if funds are committed for 3-4 years, it frees them to work towards their mission in a focused manner (SF-IND-IEOF lead interview, Tata Trusts education lead, interview).
-However, there is a reputational risk for the service provider in the sense that the effectiveness of its program is being tested and thus, failure to deliver outcomes may get seen unfavorably by the stakeholders as well as the government which is providing its schools to deliver the program (Tata Trusts education lead, interview).
+The process of identification and selection of the stakeholders has been a key part of the initial work.
+The landscape analysis of service providers helped IEOF to understand the work is happening in the education sector, understanding their funding requirements, the programs that were on top of their heap, and also their capacity building requirements.
+SF-IND is involved in reviewing the service providers and identifying the programs that have demonstrated certain success at some level and can be scaled up or a combination of 2-3 programs to deliver even a higher or bigger outcome.
+There is a firm belief that impact bonds are neither for all organizations nor is it for all the programs.
+The service providers have been the most excited among all the stakeholders because if funds are committed for 3-4 years, it frees them to work towards their mission in a focused manner.
+However, there is a reputation risk for the service provider in the sense that the effectiveness of its program is being tested and failure to deliver outcomes may get seen unfavorably by the stakeholders as well as the government which is providing its schools to deliver the program.

-When Tata Trusts came in with the initial support of setting up SF-IND in order to explore and create an impact investment ecosystem in India, it brought in decades of its experience, networks and understanding of the sector.
+When Tata Trusts came in with the initial support of setting up SF-IND in order to explore and create an impact investment ecosystem in India, it brought in decades of its experience, network and understanding of the sector.
 For one of the biggest philanthropic bodies in India, this is only one small part of their overall grant portfolio but the engagement has changed the way it is looking at their other projects from an outcomes-focused lens.
 The transformation of the development sector in the form of greater accountability, focus on outcomes and flexibility to innovate are the main reasons why the Tata Trusts is supporting the SF-IND in setting up the IEOF.
 There are specific outcomes that the Tata Trusts expects from the SF-IND.
-The expectation is that SF-IND would create a reputation in the sector to raise funds from the private sector and eventually from the government.
-The SF-IND has targets on the ability to raise fund, their sustainability plan, and other parameters of building the ecosystem (Tata Trusts education lead, interview).
+The expectation is that SF-IND would create the reputation in the sector to raise funds from private sector and eventually from the government.
+The SF-IND has targets on ability to raise fund, their sustainability plan, and other parameters of building the ecosystem.